SyneRBI/SIRF-SuperBuild/docker/README.md

 ## Notes

 - Since SIRF 3.5, by default the build files are removed on the docker image.
 This can be changed by [setting an environment variable](./DocForDevelopers.md#Useful-environment-variables).
-If you have built the image while keeping all build files (or re-build them in an existing container), tests of SIRF and other installed packages can be run as follows:
+If you have built the image while keeping all build files (or re-build them in an existing container), tests of SIRF and other installed packages can be run (on the docker image) as follows:
 ```bash
 sudo -Hu jovyan bash --login -c /devel/test.sh
 ```